razyousuf/collaborative-peer-review-system/README.md

   * GitHub Issues: razyousufi350@gmail.com

 We appreciate your feedback and contributions to the Student Collaborative Peer Review System (SCPRS)!
 Thank you for using SCPRS.
 Together, we can make academic peer review more collaborative, inclusive, and effective!

+**acknowledgement:** Thanks to Liverpool Hope University for financial- and non-financial supports towards completion of this project.